AriFordsham/GHCWiki/building/compiling32on64.md

   ```wiki
   sudo ln -s /usr/lib/i386-linux-gnu/libgmp.so.10.0.2 /usr/lib/i386-linux-gnu/libgmp.so
   ```
-- Download a i386 GHC.
+- Download a stock binary distribution of i386 GHC.
 - Optionally isolate your i386 and x86_64 GHCs.
 They correctly keep their installed packages in .cabal and .ghc separated, but some 64bit tools in .cabal/bin or /usr/local may not work with 32bit code (and vice versa) and diagnosing this takes time.
 You can set up isolated GHC sandboxes using the instructions in [ http://www.edsko.net/2013/02/10/comprehensive-haskell-sandboxes](http://www.edsko.net/2013/02/10/comprehensive-haskell-sandboxes) or using [ http://hackage.haskell.org/package/virthualenv](http://hackage.haskell.org/package/virthualenv)
 - Unpack the 32bit GHC.
 - Run